thinkbigthings/seebie/README.md

 The IDE can set up a run configuration to run npm as well.

+Note that the React app has a proxy set in `package.json` so that we can run the front end and back end independently.
+Another advantage of the proxy is that we can just point it to another address or port to use the local web UI against any server we want.

 ### Server

-There are server oriented sub-projects: server and perf.

-The server project is a web server for a normal web application.
+The backend project is in `server`, it is a web server for a normal web application.
-The perf project is a basic load testing application that runs against the server.

-### Project Composition with Gradle

-All projects can be run with Gradle from the base (current) folder.

-For example:
 `gradlew :server:bootRun` is equivalent to `gradlew -p server bootRun`

-Note that the React app has a proxy set in `package.json` so that we can run the front end and back end independently.
-Another advantage of the proxy is that we can just point it to another address or port to use the local web UI against any server we want.

 ### Do a full build